Tips about self harm and healthy coping skills.

 Make an actual list of your strengths to post where you can see it.
 Add to it as you discover more about yourself.

-If you're feeling the urge to self harm, get an ice cube and hold it in your hand.
+If you're feeling the urge to self harm, get an ice cube and hold it till it melts in your hand.
 It can distract and/or relieve the compulsion.

 From Daisies and Bruises "Self expression is the answer to stopping self harm".